Compass Science Fair

 4:00 pm* – 8:00 pm

-The Compass Science Fair will be held in conjunction with the 2017 Homeschool Family Science Night.
+The Compass Science Fair will be held in conjunction with the 2018 Homeschool Family Science Night.
 The Compass Science Fair will be a judged science fair for students in 4th-9th grade (also open to accelerated 3rd graders).
 The Compass Science Fair is an introductory level science fair that does not feed into other regional or state competitions, however the guidelines and judging criteria are derived from several nationwide competitions.
 The Compass Science Fair can include projects that are Investigation or Invention in nature.
-A panel of three (3) judges will evaluate the science fair entries.
+Judges will evaluate the science fair entries.
 Students will be asked to stand with their projects for a half hour and make a brief 3-5 minute oral presentation/explanation about their investigation or innovation to the judges.
 Ribbons will be awarded for Best Investigative and Most Innovative in 4th-5th, 6th-7th, and 8th-9th grades.
 See below for Science Fair Guidelines and the Judging Criteria rubric judges will use to evaluate projects.
 All Science Fair entries will receive a participation ribbon.

 There is an entry fee for a student to enter a project in the Compass Science Fair.
 That fee also covers his/her admission to the full Homeschool Family Science Night program.
 Science Fair Entry Fee/Admission and general admission to Homeschool Family Science Night for parents, siblings, and friends can be purchased online through the Compass Store

 4:00 pm – 4:30 pm: Exhibitor check-in, registration

 5:00 pm- 7:00 pm: Exhibitors will be assigned times to stand with project for judging and public Q & A

 7:30 pm: Ribbons will be awarded, winners announced